slsa-framework/slsa/docs/how-to-orgs.md

 ### For software producers

-As a software producer, you need to produce and distribute attestations that demonstrate your software meets your desired SLSA Build level.
+As a software producer, you need to follow the requirements for your target Build level.
+You also need to produce and distribute attestations that demonstrate your software meets your desired SLSA Build level.
 SLSA recommends either the [SLSA provenance format](/provenance/) or a [SLSA Verification Summary Attestation (VSA)](/attestation_summary/), although the SLSA specification allows for other formats.

-Ideally, build automation tools produce SLSA provenance rather than individual developers.
+Ideally, build platformss produce SLSA provenance rather than individual developers.
 If your organization...

--   does not use a build automation tool, then consider adopting one that supports SLSA.
+-   does not use a build platform, then consider adopting one that supports SLSA.
--   uses a third-party build automation tool, then check with its provider to see if they support generating SLSA provenance at your desired level.
+-   uses a third-party build platform, then check with its provider to see if they support generating SLSA provenance at your desired level.
 If they do, then follow their instructions for producing provenance.
 If they do not, then consider requesting that they add SLSA support or adopting a tool that does support SLSA.
--   maintains its own build automation tool, then add support for generating SLSA provenance.
+-   maintains its own build platform, then add support for generating SLSA provenance.

 For more information about producing provenance, see